cxzhangqi/kadlu/Nx2DSSFPE/readme_oli.md

   1. latgrat: Latitude at each point of the grid (in degrees)
   2. longrat: Longitude at each point of the grid (in degrees)
-  3. mat: Water depth at each point of the grid (in negative meters)
+  3. mat: Height of seafloor at each point of the grid (in negative meters)

 The rows correspond to fixed latitudes, while the columns correspond to fixed longitutedes.